-Any property approved for tax assistance will be subject to passing of a bylaw by the City that authorizes the provision of the tax assistance.
-This bylaw will contain conditions required by the City as well as conditions required by the Minister of Finance.
+Any property approved for tax assistance will be subject to passing of a by- law by the City that authorizes the provision of the tax assistance.
+This by- law will contain conditions required by the City as well as conditions required by the Minister of Finance.
 In order for the by-law to apply to education property taxes, before it is passed by the City, the by-law must be approved in writing by the Minister of Finance.